HildrRipple/AgentSociety/docs/01-quick-start/01-prerequisites.md

 ## Redis

-Redis is a high-performance, in-memory key-value store used as a database, cache, and message broker.
+Redis is a high-performance, in-memory key-value store used as a database, cache, and message server.
 In this framework, Redis facilitates efficient X-to-agent communication through its pub/sub messaging feature.
 Unlike MQTT, which is specifically designed for IoT, Redis also offers data persistence and additional capabilities, making it ideal for real-time data processing and fast message exchanges.

 The "X" contains agents and the GUI.